gentijo/docker-hadoop/README.md

-# hadoop-docker
+# Hadoop / HDFS 3.3.1

-A Hadoop single node cluster implemented with docker
+ A Hadoop single Node cCuster \

-Run Build.sh to create
+ Based on OpenJDK 8

-if you are running for the first time, run download Jars in the bin dir.
+If you are running for the first time, run downloadJars.sh in the bin dir.

+To run: \
+docker build -t gentijo/hadoop \
+docker run --name hadoop -p 8020:8020 gentijo/hadoop